 P4P is included in the Windows installer.
-To launch P4P on Unix machines, copy the $/p4/common/etc/init.d/p4p_1_init$ script to $/p4/1/bin/p4p_1_init$.
+To launch P4P on Unix machines, copy the /p4/common/etc/init.d/p4p_1_init script to /p4/1/bin/p4p_1_init.
 Then review and customize the script to specify your server volume names and directories.

 P4P does not require special hardware but it can be quite CPU intensive if it is working with binary files, which are CPU-intensive to attempt to compress.
 It doesn't need to be backed up.
-If the P4P instance isn't working, users can until the instance of P4P is fixed. switch 1 their p ort i back to the main server and continue working
+If the P4P instance isn't working, users can switch their port back to the main server and continue working until the instance of P4P is fixed.